What is the GMAT?

 6) Verbal section: 75 minutes, 41 questions, employs CAT

 The entire ordeal, including all the initial paperwork, will take just under 5 hours.
+For a sense of the difficulty on the Quant & Verbal sections, see the Magoosh GMAT Diagnostic Test.

 See this post for information about the score report.